operand/agency/site/README.md

 ## Updating Articles

 Articles are located at [`_articles/`](./_articles/).
 Feel free to update or add new articles as needed.
-Articles should be written using Markdown.
+Articles are written using Markdown.

 ## Updating API Documentation